thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 #### Kafka MirrorMaker2 configuration

-- Below is the mirrormaker2 configuration which connects to the plain port.
+- Mirrormaker2 configuration uses the listener plain port.

-This blog doesn't use TLS port, in order to use the TLS port in Mirrirmaker2 configuration we need to create kafka user on the source and destination.
-Create secrets on the destination kind cluster with the source kafka cluster ca-certificate and user ca-certificate in the destination cluster.
-And update the Mirrormaker2 configuration with authentication and secret info.
+To use TLS listener port Mirrirmaker2 configuration will be different were the we need to create kafka user on the source and destination.
+The certificates of the should be created as secrets on the destination Kind cluster.
+The Mirrormaker2 configuration has to be updated with the authentication details.
 Refer the strimzi documentation for more details.

 ```yaml
 # file-name: mm2-target-plain.yaml